d3lta-v/AQILITY/README.md

 7. The processed data is sent to the second ThingSpeak channel which houses all the processed data.

+####Features:

+1. Has an LCD to display the air quality parameters dynamically on the sensor board itself
+2. Automatically uploads air quality data to the cloud (ThingSpeak.com)
+3. Relies on a Arduino-Raspberry Pi hybrid to achieve both long term data storage and better data transfer options such as through a cellular/3G USB dongle
+4. Detects some of the most common airborne pollutants and chemicals (PM10, PM2.5, H2S, CO, VOCs) for the computation of the overall pollutant indices
+5. The system has an initial waiting time, to wait for the AVR and the sensors to initialize and self-calibrate before taking readings.

 ##Availability:
 This system is only tested on Raspberry Pis and the ATmega328P chip.
 There will be no guarentees that the same code (built on the Arduino platform) will run properly on other Arduino platforms or even on other AVRs such as the XMega series.
-The ribbon cable connector is customized for Raspberry Pi + series ONLY, but you can manually pinout the connector for the old 28-pin GPIO.
+The ribbon cable connector on the offical board is customized for Raspberry Pi + series ONLY, but you can manually pinout the connector for the old 28-pin GPIO.

 ##Author(s):
 * Chief Designer; Programmer: Pan Ziyue